Read important information about travel at travel.state.gov.

 - Applicants ages birth to 15 must be accompanied by parents presenting proof of relationship to the minor child (a birth certificate or adoption papers).
 Whoever is listed on the birth certificate or adoption papers must appear in person.
 If two parents are listed, one parent may appear with a notarized consent form DS-3053, and a photocopy of both sides of the non-appearing parent’s ID.
 A foster parent/legal guardian must present court documents that identify them as the court-appointed foster parent/legal guardian to the minor child.
-Click here for complete information regarding passport applications for children.
+Read detailed information regarding passport applications for children.

 - Applicants 16 and 17 years old need only one parent present in most cases.

 - One 2-inch x 2-inch color passport photo with a white background for each applicant.
 The passport photo must meet the State Department’s photo requirements.
-As of November 1, 2016, no eyeglasses are permitted in passport photos.
 Photo services are available at the Library for a $10.00 fee per photo.
-Click here for a list of local passport photo locations.

-Two separate fees and fee payments are required for each application, and the fees vary according to the type of product you’re applying for.
+Two separate fees and fee payments are required for each application.
+Fees vary according to the type of product you’re applying for, whether you're over or under the age of 16, and how soon you need your passport.
 The first fee is paid to the U.S. Department of State, and the second fee is paid to the Leesburg Public Library.

 - The Leesburg Public Library does NOT process passport renewals.
-If you are traveling within three (3) weeks you must call 877-487-2778 to schedule an appointment at the Miami regional passport agency.
+If you are traveling within four (4) weeks you must call 877-487-2778 to schedule an appointment at the Miami regional passport agency.
 If your travel is not imminent, you can mail in your renewal application, documentation, and fee.
-Click here for complete information on how to renew your passport.
+The State Department website has complete information on how to renew your passport.

 - Bring your passport photo, or an agent can take your photo at the Library for a $10.00 fee per photo.

-- Expedited service (approximately three (3) weeks) is available at an additional cost of $60 per applicant.
+- Expedited service is available at an additional cost of $60 per applicant.

-- Overnight delivery service to return the complete passport is available at an additional cost of $15.89 per applicant.
+- 1-2 day delivery service to return the completed passport book is available at an additional cost per application.
+Note: 1-2 day return delivery service is not available for passport cards.

 - If you have had a passport under a different name, please bring evidence to support the name change.